 The full rules to One Deck Dungeon are available in PDF format.
-The current version is v1.7, updated December 18, 2018.
+The current version is v1.7, updated in 2022.
 A complete list of changes from v1.0 to v1.5, is listed in the patch notes.
-Rulebook changes to v1.6 and 1.7 were only to make things more clear.
-The most notable example is that confusion existed over what happens to dice at the end of a turn.
+Rulebook changes since v1.5 were only to make things more clear, updates to diagrams and typo fixes, etc. The most notable example is that confusion existed over what happens to dice at the end of a turn.

 At the end of every turn, all dice are returned to the general supply, unless exiled or stored on a hero card.